rcharre/PokemonStudioDataApi/README.md

 You can also use `psapi` as a Go library to integrate Pokémon studio data access into your own applications.

+For now the only dependency of the project is th Chi router implied by the openapi generator `go-server`.

 ### Install the Library

 To include the library in your Go project, install it via `go get`: